keu/docs/software/namespace-pools.md

 ---
-title: "Configure a Kubernetes Namespace Pool for Astronomer Software"
+title: "Configure a Kubernetes namespace pool for Astronomer Software"
-sidebar_label: "Configure Namespace Pools"
+sidebar_label: "Configure namespace pools"
 id: namespace-pools
 description: Manually create Kubernetes namespaces for new Deployments.
 ---

 ## Overview

 Every Deployment within your Astronomer Software installation requires an individual [Kubernetes namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
 You can configure a pool of pre-created namespaces to limit Astronomer Software access to these namespaces.

 When you configure a pool of pre-created namespaces, Astronomer users are required to select a namespace from the pool whenever they create a new Deployment.
 Once the Deployment is created, its corresponding namespace is no longer available.
 If a Deployment is deleted, its namespace is returned to the pool and is available.

-### Benefits of Pre-Created Namespaces
+### Benefits of pre-created namespaces

 A pre-created namespace pool provides the following benefits: